 WCUSD Speech And Debate Team Earns National Honors Edgewood Middle School Named Back-To-Back School Of Excellence Champion

-West Covina, CA, June 23, 2025 (GLOBE NEWSWIRE) -- The West Covina Unified School District (WCUSD) Speech and Debate Team made a powerful impact at the National Speech and Debate Tournament in Des Moines, Iowa, with standout performances and national recognition-most notably, Edgewood Middle School earning the prestigious National Championship School of Excellence Award for the second consecutive year.
+West Covina, CA - The West Covina Unified School District (WCUSD) Speech and Debate Team made a powerful impact at the National Speech and Debate Tournament in Des Moines, Iowa, with standout performances and national recognition-most notably, Edgewood Middle School earning the prestigious National Championship School of Excellence Award for the second consecutive year.

 This distinguished honor recognizes the top-performing middle school programs across the country, and Edgewood's achievement as back-to-back national champions is a testament to the commitment, skill, and preparation of its students and coaching team.